Ukraine: Russia must withdraw to pre-war positions for talks

 KYIV, Ukraine (AP) — Ukraine’s president said Wednesday that Russia must pull back to its pre-war positions as a first step before diplomatic talks, a negotiating line that Moscow is unlikely to agree to anytime soon.

-President Volodymyr Zelenskyy said he currently sees no willingness on the part of Russia to resume earnest negotiations on ending the three-month war.
+President Volodymyr Zelenskyy said he currently sees no willingness on the part of Russia to resume stalled negotiations on ending the three-month war.

-“At the beginning, there was an impression that we can move ahead, that there would be a certain result or some outcome of those talks.
-But it all has stalled,” Zelenskyy said through an interpreter by video link to attendees at this year’s World Economic Forum in Davos, Switzerland.

-He expressed a willingness to negotiate with Russian President Vladimir Putin directly, but stressed that Moscow needs to make clear its willingness to engage in serious talks.
+Speaking by video link to attendees at this year’s World Economic Forum in Davos, Switzerland, Zelenskyy expressed a willingness to negotiate with Russian President Vladimir Putin directly, but stressed that Moscow needs to make clear it too is ready to “shift from the bloody war to diplomacy.”

-“They should demonstrate at least something like steps withdrawing their troops and equipment to the position before the 24th of February,” the day Russia’s invasion began, he said.
-“That would be a correct step, first step in negotiations.”
+“It’s possible if Russia shows at least something.
+When I say at least something, I mean pulling back troops to where they were before Feb.
+24,” the day Russia’s invasion began, he said.
+“I believe it would be a correct step for Russia to make.”

-Zelenskyy also made clear that Ukraine’s aim is to regain all of its lost territory.
+Zelenskyy also made clear that Ukraine wants to drive Russian troops out of all captured areas.

-“Ukraine is not going to concede our territory.
-We are fighting in our country, on our land,” he said.
+“Ukraine will fight until it reclaims all its territories,” he said.
+“It’s about our independence and our sovereignty.

 Russia, which has gradually narrowed its own military goals in Ukraine amid fierce resistance from Ukrainian forces, might be playing for time, Zelenskyy added.

-A regional governor in eastern Ukraine says that at least six civilians have been killed by the latest Russian shelling in a town at the epicenter of fighting
+A regional governor in eastern Ukraine said that at least six civilians have been killed by the latest Russian shelling in a town at the epicenter of fighting.

 Luhansk region Gov. Serhiy Haidai said Wednesday that another eight people have been wounded in the shelling of Sievierodonetsk over the past 24 hours.
 He accused the Russian troops of deliberately targeting shelters where civilians were hiding.

-The town is located in in Ukraine’s eastern industrial heartland of Donbas, where the Russian forces have been pressing their offensive despite stiff Ukrainian resistance.
+The town is located in Ukraine’s eastern industrial heartland of Donbas, where Russian forces have been pressing their offensive despite stiff Ukrainian resistance.

 Moscow-backed separatists have fought Ukrainian forces in the Donbas for eight years and hold large swaths of territory.
 Sievierodonetsk and neighboring cities are the only part of the Donbas’ Luhansk region still under Ukrainian government control.